Trimeresurus venustus, previously Cryptelytrops venustus (Brown-spotted Green Pit Viper, Beautiful Pit Viper)

 Notes: I found this one in the picture on a small hill at a Buddhist temple on a hill next to some steps.
 These venomous snakes are active on the ground and in bushes.
 This one was in a bush about 1.3 meters high, right next to the path.
-It was non-aggressive and didn’t protest when I moved it away from the path with my long stick.
+It was non-aggressive and didn’t protest when I moved it away from the path with a stick.

-Venom Toxicity: Mildly toxic.
-Bites are painful usually without significant effects.
-Probably this viper would need to bite down for a number of seconds to transfer enough volume of venom that it would be seriously detrimental.
+Venom Toxicity: Mildly toxic, but complications can develop.
+Bites are painful and usually without significant effects.
+Probably this viper would need to bite down for a number of seconds to transfer enough volume of venom that it would be seriously detrimental, but they are fully capable of doing so.
 Bites are to be considered potentially deadly.
-Green Pit Viper Antivenin is available and manufactured by the Queen Saovabha Memorial Institute in Bangkok, Thailand.
+Green Pit Viper Antivenin is available at most public hospitals in Thailand.

 Offspring: The beautiful pit viper I have now is likely gravid, which contradicts some other info I’ve seen about them having offspring in the June/July time-frame.
 This is December.
-She is not overly gravid and looks to be in the beginning stages, but still – I think only a couple of months are required for gestation… she’ll have an early birth – April maybe?
+She is not overly gravid and looks to be in the beginning stages, but still – I think only a couple of months are required for gestation.
+She’ll have an early birth – April maybe?
 These snakes birth live offspring in a jelly-like bubble that breaks after coming out of the female snake.
-Typical numbers are 20-30 young that are colored and patterned same as the adults.
+Typical numbers are 20-30 young that are colored and patterned the same as the adults.

-Species: Cryptelytrops venustus
+Species: Trimeresurus venustus

 I could find little information about this snake beyond my own experience and some of the snake identification books I have.